douglatornell/randopony-tetra/docs/Development.rst

 .. note::

-   As of early December 2012 parts of the Sphinx tool chain does not work under Python 3.3.
+   As of early December 2012 an import issue in docutils 0.9.1 prevents Sphinx from working under Python 3.3.
+   The issue appear to have been resolved in the repo and so the 0.10 release should work.
    Setting up a Python 2.7 or 3.2 virtualenv with Sphinx installed in it is thus required to build the documentation.